Chapter 3.15

 (c) “Firearm” means any loaded or unloaded handgun, pistol, revolver, rifle, shotgun or other weapon which will or is designed to or may readily be converted to expel a projectile by the action of expanding gases, but does not include a firearm in permanently inoperable condition.

-(d) “Serious physical injury” means physical injury that creates a risk of death, or that causes serious and permanent disfigurement, serious impairment of health, or loss or protracted impairment of the function of any bodily organ or limb.
+(d) “Serious physical injury” means physical injury that creates a risk of death, a temporary but substantial disfigurement, a serious and permanent disfigurement, a serious impairment of health, a fracture of any bodily part, a loss or impairment of the function of any bodily part or organ, or a concussion.

 3.15.050 Intimidation.